klsanch/personal-website/content/research/texture-perception.md

 +++
 # Date this page was created.
-date = 2016-04-27T00:00:00
+date = 2020-05-21T00:00:00

 # Project title.
-title = "Texture Perception"
+title = "Conversations about Race-Related Experiences"

 # Project summary to display on homepage.
-summary = "How does the visual system encode textures and objects?"
+summary = "How do cross-race friends talk about their race-related experiences?
+What are the consequences?"

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "cat1_bricks1.png"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["vision-science", "deep-learning"]
+#tags = [""]

 # Optional external URL for project (replaces project detail page).
 external_link = ""